Last updated on 5th December 2022

-But there’s no doubt that scope creep remains a constant menace.
-Unchecked, it can cause projects to go over budget, miss deadlines, and result in lower quality work.
+It remains a constant menace to project managers everywhere!
+Unchecked, scope creep can cause projects to go over budget, miss deadlines, and result in lower quality work.

-In extreme cases it can lead to projects being scrapped altogether – never a good look!
+In extreme cases scope creep can lead to projects being scrapped altogether – and nobody wants that!

 What is scope creep in project management?

-Anyway, for now, let’s just say that scope creep can be a big problem: it can lead to projects going over budget, missing deadlines, and delivering lower quality work.
+Anyway, for now, let’s just say that scope creep can be a big problem in project management: it can lead to projects going over budget, missing deadlines, and delivering lower quality work.

 And, as we’ve already mentioned, in extreme cases, scope creep can even cause projects to be scrapped entirely!